scottystephens/stratifi/docs/archive/TINK_INTEGRATION_STEPS.md

 ## Overview

-This guide walks you through integrating Tink as a banking aggregation provider for Stratifi.
+This guide walks you through integrating Tink as a banking aggregation provider for Stratiri.
 Tink provides access to 3,500+ European banks through a single API.

 ---